kxfeldhus/kxfeldhus.github.io/about.md

 My primary languages are Ruby and Python.
 I am always on a quest to be a well rounded polyglot software developer.
 Currently high on my target list is Golang.

+I really enjoy working with geospatial data and imagery.

 ### Contact me

 [kyle@feldh.us](mailto:kyle@feldhu.us)